-Nikon D6 Overview
+Nikon D6 Price in Pakistan

 As Nikon’s flagship DSLR, the D6 is, of course, a tough camera, too.
 Its magnesium alloy construction pairs with extensive weather sealing to resist dust and moisture, and a reinforced shutter mechanism has been tested for 400,000 shutter cycles.
 For viewing, there is a large pentaprism optical viewfinder with 0.72x-magnification as well as a rear 3.2″ 2.36m-dot touchscreen LCD.
 Additionally, the body design incorporates dual CFexpress Type B memory card slots, which offer flexible file saving capabilities, and internal Wi-Fi and Bluetooth also benefit file saving needs as well as afford remote shooting control.
 For more robust connectivity, the D6 supports wired and wireless LAN connections, too.
 And, built-in GPS is featured, as well, for in-camera geotagging applications.
 In familiar form, too, the D6 also has a variety of configurable Function buttons across the body and an integrated vertical grip supports working in both horizontal and vertical shooting orientations.